Cerebral Vision Impairment

 It depends on where the injury or the pressure is, where the part of the field of vision is blocked.

-Chiasm comes from the Greek letter 'X', Chi, χίασμα, 'crossing', χιάζω 'at the cross X':
+Chiasm is derived from the Greek letter 'X', Chi, χίασμα, 'crossing', χιάζω 'at the cross X':

 A drawing from 1543 of Andreas Vesalius shows that intersection X (the optic chiasm) in red.
-You can see the underside of the brains; the eyes are in the top of this drawing.
+You can see the bottom of the brain; the eyes are in the top of this drawing.

 ↓